How to Use Deep Learning to Identify Sufficient Conditions: A Case Study on Stanley's $e$-Positivity: Abstract

 \section{Abstract}

 In a study, published in \emph{Nature}, researchers from DeepMind and mathematicians demonstrated a general framework using machine learning to make conjectures in pure mathematics.
-Their work uses neural networks and attribution techniques to guide human intuition towards making provable conjectures.
 Here, we build upon this framework to develop a method for identifying sufficient conditions that imply a given mathematical statement.
-Our approach trains neural networks with a custom loss function that prioritizes high precision.
-Then uses attribution techniques and exploratory data analysis to make conjectures.
-As a demonstration, we apply this process to Stanley's problem of $e$-positivity of graphs--a problem that has been at the center of algebraic combinatorics for the past three decades.
-Guided by AI, we rediscover that one sufficient condition for a graph to be $e$-positive is that it is co-triangle-free, and that the number of claws is the most important factor for $e$-positivity.
-Based on the most important factors in Saliency Map analysis of neural networks, we suggest that the classification of $e$-positive graphs is more related to continuous graph invariants rather than the discrete ones.
-Furthermore, using neural networks and exploratory data analysis, we show that the claw-free and claw-contractible-free graphs with $10$ and $11$ vertices are $e$-positive, resolving a conjecture by Dahlberg, Foley, and van Willigenburg.
+As a demonstration, we apply this process to Stanley's problem of $e$-positivity of graphs--one of the problems that has been at the center of algebraic combinatorics for the past three decades.
+Guided by AI, we rediscover that one sufficient condition for a graph to be $e$-positive is that it is co-triangle-free.
+Based on Saliency Map analysis, we suggest that the classification of $e$-positive graphs is more related to continuous graph invariants rather than the discrete ones, which we support it with three conjectures.
+Furthermore, we show that the claw-free and claw-contractible-free graphs with $10$ and $11$ vertices are $e$-positive, resolving a conjecture by Dahlberg, Foley, and van Willigenburg.